isabella232/autospotting.io/content/faq.md

-AutoSpotting is a tool implementing an automated bidding algorithm against the Amazon AWS EC2 spot market, which often gives you much cheaper spot instances, allowing you to generate hefty savings.
+AutoSpotting is a tool implementing an automated bidding algorithm against the Amazon AWS EC2 spot market, which often gives you much cheaper spot instances, allowing you to generate significant savings, often in the 70-90% range over on-demand.

 ## What are spot instances, what is the spot market and how does it work?